 Although it’s called ringworm, it is not a worm at all.
-It’s really a skin fungus species, also called dermatophytes, which literally means plants that grow on the skin.
+It’s a common skin infection caused by a fungus that anyone can get.

-While you’re not going to sprout a tree out of the ring of infection, the effects of ringworm aren’t pleasant.
-Spotting it early and seeking treatment will help keep the fungus from spreading to another part of your body or to someone else.
+While there are no worms involved, the effects of ringworm still aren’t pleasant.
+Spotting it early and seeking treatment will help keep the highly contagious infection from spreading to another part of your body or to someone else.

 What causes ringworm?

 Ringworm thrives in warm, moist areas and spreads easily to animals, surfaces and everyday objects, such as clothes, towels and bedding.
 Your risk of getting ringworm increases if you

 - Live in a tropical area

 - Sweat heavily

 - Wrestle, play football or take part in other skin-to-skin contact sports

 - Have close contact with an infected person or animal